Cultural Heritage Management Onsite Seminar

 A two-week intensive period of on-ground heritage management study in a location organized by the MA in Cultural Heritage Management program, is a required component for graduation.

-The seminar includes practicum opportunities related to site management, heritage tourism, and conservation, alongside classroom sessions that integrate the daily experiences.
+The seminar includes practicum opportunities related to site management, heritage tourism, and conservation, alongside classroom sessions that integrate daily experiences.
 Using the rich diversity of the designated location, the seminar provides students with the chance to use what they have learned in their prior courses, develop networks with fellow students and heritage experts, and explore the latest in cultural heritage practice.
 Students work on directed activities during the two-week period, coupled with multiple site visits focused on the academic work being accomplished.
-In order to register for this course, students must have completed a minimum of two courses in the program, although four or more courses are encouraged.
-Students are encouraged to take 465.704 and 465.707, some seminars may have other specific requirements.
+In order to register for this course, students must have completed a minimum of two courses in the program, although four or more courses are recommended.
+Students are strongly encouraged to take 465.702, 465.704 and 465.707.
+Some seminars may have other specific requirements.
 Individual course descriptions will be posted for each location.

 |Spring 2019: Seminar Location and Dates|